luisenriqueg/TicTacToe/README.md

 =========
 ### Motivation:

-This was created upon motivation of a challenge in a series of tutorials in youtube.
+This was created upon motivation of a challenge in a series of videos in youtube.
+The one shown in the video was limited, in this code I extend some functionalities.

-It was mostly developed to learn how to work with different files and classes in C++, thus some of the functionality of some classes could have been achieved in a single main, which means it has been done this way deliberately.
+This was mostly developed to learn how to work with different files and classes in C++, thus some of the functionality of some classes could have been achieved in a single main, which means it has been done this way deliberately.